Better hit the deck like the card dealer

 You don't want to be the enemy of the demon who went in me

-Or being the recievin' end of me, what stupidity it'd be
+Or being the recievin' enemy, what stupidity it'd be

 Every bit of me is the epitome of a spitter